-Except as noted below, to the Company's knowledge, based solely on its review of the copies of such reports furnished to it and written representations that no other reports were required, during the fiscal year ended March 28, 2010, all of the Company's officers, directors and greater than 10% stockholders complied with all applicable Section 16(a) filing requirements.
-In April 2010, it came to the Company's attention that a Form 4 relating to an acquisition of shares of the Company's common stock by Mr. Nie in October 2008 had not been reported.
-A Form 4 reporting such transaction was filed on April 2, 2010.
+To the Company's knowledge, based solely on its review of the copies of such reports furnished to it and written representations that no other reports were required, during the fiscal year ended April 3, 2011, all of the Company's officers, directors and greater than 10% stockholders complied with all applicable Section 16(a) filing requirements, except that each of the named executive officers had not previously filed reports including the ownership of shares of the Company's Series A common stock, or certain transactions involving shares, by their respective spouses and, in the case of Ms. Freeman, her then minor children.
+Mr. Chestnut filed a Form 4 reporting the required information with respect to one such transaction and one report on April 7, 2011, Ms. Freeman filed a Form 4 reporting the required information with respect to 11 such transactions and seven reports on February 14, 2011, and Ms. Elliott filed a Form 5 reporting the required information on May 17, 2011.